Matthewvoss8/Matthewvoss8/README.md

 - 👋 Hi, I’m @Matthewvoss8
-- 👀 I’m interested in Star Wars and playing games
+- 👀 I’m interested in learning new forecasting techniques.
-- 🌱 I’m currently learning python and german
+- 🌱 I’m currently learning Python and German.
-- 💞️ I’m looking to collaborate on nothing at the moment.
 - 📫 How to reach me: not at the moment.

 <!---